 Subjects & Samples: Adult male (n=5) and female (n=5) Sprague-Dawley rats were used for this study, 65 - 268 days old.

 Primary vs derivative data: Data in the primary and derived files are divided by subject identification, then sample number (listed in sample file).
 The primary folder contains segmentations of rat Masson's trichrome histology (original histological micrographs are in a prior dataset) shown as TIFF images of the binary traces of the fascicles and nerves (loaded and analyzed by Matlab scripts in the "code" folder).
-The derivative folder contains a .mat file with the morphology metrics output by the code, as well as xml and jp2 versions of the image files; Neurolucida 360 from MBF Bioscience was used to convert the binary traces into xml file format to overlay with the original Masson’s trichrome nd2 micrographs (in prior dataset) and then to convert the images and overlays to jp2 extension (in derived folder).
+The derivative folder contains a .mat file with the morphology metrics output by the code, as well as xml and jp2 versions of the image files; Neurolucida 360 from MBF Bioscience was used to convert the binary traces into xml file format to overlay with the original Masson’s trichrome nd2 micrographs (in prior dataset) and then to convert the images to jp2 extension (in derived folder).

 0 - 0 of 0 files